GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/vertex-mlops/README.md

 - Make sure you have the right authentication setup (application default credentials, or a service account key)
 - Run `terraform init` and `terraform apply`
 - It is possible that some errors like `googleapi: Error 400: Service account xxxx does not exist.` appears.
 This is due to some dependencies with the Project IAM authoritative bindings of the service accounts.
 In this case, re-run again the process with `terraform apply`

+## What's next?

+Once the environment is deployed, you can follow this [guide](https://github.com/javiergp/professional-services/blob/main/examples/vertex_mlops_enterprise/README.md) to setup the Vertex AI pipeline and run it on the deployed infraestructure.

 <!-- BEGIN TFDOC -->

 ## Variables